karoliskoncevicius/annmatrix/README.md

 annotations that are associated with rows and columns.

-The use-case was born out of the need to better organize biomedical microarray and sequencing data withing R. But it is readily applicable in other contexts where the data can be assembled into a matrix form with rows and columns representing distinct type of information.
+The use-case was born out of the need to better organize biomedical microarray and sequencing data within R. But it is readily applicable in other contexts where the data can be assembled into a matrix form with rows and columns representing distinct type of information.

 ## Usage ##

 Technically *annMatrix* object is just a regular *R* matrix with additional attributes "rowAnn" and "colAnn".
-So every operation that works on a *matrix* by design works exactly the same on *annMatrix*.
+So every operation that works on a *matrix* by design works in the same way on *annMatrix*.
 The only addition *annMatrix* provides is attaching row and column metadata that are preserved after sub-setting and some helper functions to use and to change this metadata.

-Imagine we have a small example of expression data with a 100 genes measured across 40 samples:
+Imagine we have a small example of expression data with 100 genes measured across 40 samples:

 ```r
 mat <- matrix(rnorm(100*40), nrow=100, ncol=40)